Rufus For Real

 Pull Up A Chair and Let's Chat!

-Shirataki Noodles or Rice Noodles - I like added a noodle like this to the Kani salad.
-I love the texture and it stretches this recipe just a bit.
-Hey, real crab is pricey!
-This makes it go just a little further!
+• Shirataki Noodles or Rice Noodles — I love adding a handful of noodles for texture and to stretch the recipe a bit.
+Real crab is pricey — this makes every bowl go a little further!

 This is a picture of a real crab kani salad served in a lettuce cup.